 Because the bill includes appropriations, the default effective date for all sections is July 1, 2023, unless otherwise noted.
-Accordingly, each section takes effect July 1, 2023, except Article 1, which changes the actuarial assumption for investment rate of return and the interest rates charged by the pension funds.
-Article 1 is effective June 30, 2023.
+Accordingly, each section takes effect July 1, 2023, except Article 1, which changes the actuarial assumption for investment rate of return and is effective June 30, 2023.